chrismaddalena/ODIN/README.md

 3. Run: `cd ODIN && pipenv install`
 4. Start using ODIN by running: `pipenv shell`

-[Optional] Install PhantomJS -- `brew install phantomjs` or `apt install phtanomjs` (This may go away soon due to PhantomJS no longer being actively supported and developed with Selenium.)
+**Optional:** Install PhantomJS -- `brew install phantomjs` or `apt install phtanomjs`

+This may go away soon due to PhantomJS no longer being actively supported and developed with Selenium.)

-**Note:** On MacOS you may get an error about `pew` not being in your PATH after installing `pipenv` and attempting to install ODIN.
+**Note 1:** On MacOS you may get an error about `pew` not being in your PATH after installing `pipenv` and attempting to install ODIN.
 To fix it, follow these steps in order:
 * Uninstall virtualenv, pipenv, and pew.
 * Install virtualenv
 * Install pew